gm-stack/radioconsole/README.md

       - host: 172.16.0.29    # you can have multiple hosts
 ```

-More than one host is supported (and they're much happier than the Pi above):
+More than one host is supported:

 ![raspi status](doc/status_2_hosts.png)